 Vehicle Impound Releases and Request for Impound Hearing

 If your vehicle was impounded due to a specific vehicle code violation, you are required to obtain a release from the police department prior to the vehicle's release to you from the tow yard.
 The tow yard will require all towing fees are paid prior to release.
 The vehicle is released to the registered owner and the vehicle must be currently registered with DMV.
 The registered owner must have a valid license or have a licensed driver who is willing to take responsibility for driving the vehicle from the tow yard.
-The cost of a vehicle release is $100 and is paid at the Police Department.
-Payments must be made by cash or check only.
+The cost of a vehicle release is $125 and is paid at the Police Department.
+Payments must be made by cash, check or credit card.

 A 30-day hold impound is imposed on a vehicle if a driver is cited for driving with a suspended or revoked driver's license or was involved in a speed contest.
 The registered owner is entitled to a storage release hearing to appeal the 30-day hold within 10 days from the date of notice of storage.
 The hearing is done within 48 business hours (not including weekends) after receipt of requested appeal.
 Storage Release Hearing Form.

 If your vehicle was repossessed from a location in Lincoln, the cost to obtain a release is $15 and is paid by cash or check at the Lincoln Police Department.

 Register My Golf Cart

 Golf carts are inspected by the City of Lincoln Police Department to make sure safety requirements are met.
 Registrations are done every 1st and 3rd Thursday of each month at the Orchard Creek Lodge, 965 Orchard Creek Lane, Lincoln, CA, between the hours of 9 a.m. and 10 a.m.